-So enjoy your summer beating the crowd with these five places in Pars.
+So enjoy your summer beating the crowds with these five little-known places in Paris.

 Tanya Brothen has been studying in Paris for six months.
-Her trip there is over and she is coming back to the states to begin a new adventure.
+Her trip there is over, and she‘s coming back to the States to begin a new adventure.
 You can read all her tales and advice at her blog, Parisian Spring.

 For more in-depth information, check out my guidebook to Paris written for budget travelers like yourself!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel and save money in one of the most beautiful and romantic cities in the world.
 You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!!
 Click here to learn more and get started.